fastscape-lem/s2s-future-dragonstone/README.md

 Linux/Windows/Mac and it can be installed from the Docker website or using one of your platform's package managers.

-Run the command below to first pull the latest image:
+Run the command below in a terminal to first pull the latest image (note: the Docker application must be running, you might need to launch it first):

 ```bash
 $ docker pull fastscape/s2s-future-dragonstone:latest